Roman Maev: Scientific and academic career

 In 1978, Maev was appointed as head of the Laboratory for Biophysical Introscopy at the Institute of Chemical Physics of the USSR Academy of Sciences, and in 1984, he began to serve as acting chairholder of the Biomedical Physics Chair at the Moscow Institute of Physics and Technology.
-In 1987, Dr. Maev established and became founding director of the Acoustic Microscopy Center at the USSR Academy of Sciences.
+In 1987, Maev established and became founding director of the Acoustic Microscopy Center at the USSR Academy of Sciences.
 In 1990, he received a fellowship from the USA—USSR Gore-Chernomyrdin Commission, and as a result took a special series of courses at the Harvard Business School in Boston, USA.